jaswinder-singh/Open-in-VLC-MPCHC-Browser-Extension/README.md

 # Open in VLC / MPC-HC Browser Extension
-Adds a right-click menu option in Google Chrome to play video URLs instantly in VLC or MPC-HC.
+Adds a right-click menu option in browsers (Google Chrome, Firefox, Edge and Opera)to play audio and video URLs instantly in VLC or MPC-HC media players.